danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 In total, these two lines of code take **7 steps** for the computer to run.
 The first goal of runtime analysis was to produce a _predictive_ description of the runtime of an algorithm, but in this example, there's not much to predict: the two assignment statements always take precisely 7 steps.

-`indexOf` is different: it has a loop and an `if` statement that depends on the values in the `A` compared to the `target`.
+`indexOf` is different: it has a loop and an `if` statement that depends on the values in the `A` compared to the `target`. **How do we model the number of steps it takes to run an algorithm _in general_?** Here are two factors that can affect the number of steps to compute `indexOf`.

-{: .note }
-**How do we model the number of steps it takes to run an algorithm _in general_?**

-How do we define the runtime _in general_?
-Here are some factors that can affect the number of steps to compute `indexOf`.

 1. The length of the `A`.
 1. The values of each `int` in the `A` compared to the value of the `target`.